Nonstationary Gaussian Process Surrogates: Introduction

 Despite their nonlinear flexibility, traditional GPs are limited by the assumption of {\it stationarity}.
-Stationary GP modeling relies solely on pairwise distances between inputs, so they must impart similar dynamics across the entire input space (more on this in Section \ref{sec:gp}).
-Yet non-stationary response surfaces that exhibit regime shifts, sharp turns, and/or space-varying dynamics are common in computer experiments.
+Stationary GPs rely solely on pairwise distances between inputs, so they must impart similar dynamics across the entire input space (more on this in Section \ref{sec:gp}).
+Yet nonstationary response surfaces that exhibit regime shifts, sharp turns, and/or space-varying dynamics are common in computer experiments.
 For example, consider an aerospace simulation of a rocket re-entering the atmosphere \citep{pamadi2004aerodynamic}, as featured in \citet[][Chapter 2]{gramacy2020surrogates}.
 A visual is provided later in Figure \ref{fig:tree}.
 There is an abrupt shift in aeronautical dynamics when speeds cross the sound barrier.
 A stationary GP is unable to accommodate the stark ridge in the response surface at this boundary.
-Alas, we are finally at the motivation behind this chapter: advancements to typical GP models that allow non-stationary flexibility without sacrificing predictive prowess or uncertainty quantification.
+Alas, we are finally at the motivation behind this chapter: advancements to typical GP models that allow nonstationary flexibility without sacrificing predictive prowess or uncertainty quantification.